 Landscape sensitivity to new woodland planting Key sensitivities An intimate scale landscape of gently rolling farmland and woodland incised by the meandering tributaries, numerous pills and creeks which branch off the main estuary channel.
 The strong landscape mosaic of parkland and wooded pastoral farmland with irregularly shaped, often small, fields.
 Nationally important estuarine habitats, including intertidal mudflats, marshes and reed beds. designated as the Milford Haven Waterway SSSI and Pembrokeshire Marine SAC.
 The landscape's valued semi-natural oak woodlands and small areas of wet woodland (especially in the upper reaches of the estuary), much of which is ancient in origin.
 Nationally significant historic features spanning from prehistory to modern times (including Bronze Age barrows, Iron Age promontory forts, standing stones, historic riverside parklands, industrial archaeology and defensive features) designated as part of the Milford Haven Waterway Registered Landscape of Outstanding Historical Interest.
 The views across and along the rivers which open up in the wooded landscape, particularly from shorelines villages and hamlets.
 The strong sense of place in this tranquil and well cared-for wooded farmland and parkland landscape.
 Overview The scale and extent of existing woodland cover means that sensitivity to broadleaf woodland planting (up to medium scale) is low or low-moderate, particularly along the steep banks above the estuary and its tributaries or within the agricultural landscape.
 However, the special qualities of this estuarine landscape, including its intimate scale, extensive semi-natural habitats and its historic character are all sensitive to change from woodland planting and this means that the design and location of woodland should be carefully considered, and the capacity of the landscape to accommodate further woodland is likely to be limited.
 Woodland creation at a large scale would need to be carefully managed so that it is not detrimental to the special qualities of the landscape and to avoid cumulative change to the baseline character with its mosaic of wooded farmland, parkland and open estuarine habitats.
 Large-scale broadleaved woodland creation would not be out of keeping with the existing landscape character if planted as part of the long-term restructuring of existing coniferous plantations.
 Mixed woodland planting (up to small-medium-scale) may be appropriate in the short term to restructure the visual and species diversity of these forests, although native riparian woodland should be concentrated along tributary valleys.
+Areas of semi-natural estuarine habitats (designated as the Milford Haven Waterway SSSI and Pembrokeshire Marine SAC) are highly sensitive to the impacts of woodland creation of any scale.
+The historic parkland landscapes are also highly sensitivity to change from medium or large-scale woodland creation which could alter the character of these designed landscapes.
 Landscape Sensitivity S cores Broadleaved woodland Small-scale broadleaved woodlands (≤5ha) Low Small-medium scale broadleaved woodlands (>5- 15ha) Low Medium-scale broadleaved woodlands (>15-30ha) Low-moderate Large-scale broadleaved woodlands (>30ha) Moderate